Brynna: Education

 Brynna is home to one primary school, Brynnau Primary School and is a feeder school for nearby Pencoed Comprehensive School.
 Welsh language provision is catered by Ysgol Gynradd Dolau in nearby Llanharan.

 Opening in 1904, Brynnau Primary School celebrated its centenary year in 2004 with a number of events taking part in the village.

 Governance

 Since 2022 Brynna has been within the electoral ward of 'Brynna and Llanharan' on Rhondda Cynon Taf County Borough Council.
 It forms the western half of the Llanharan community (bordered to the west by Bridgend County Borough) and included Brynna village, Bryncae and Llanilid.
 The ward elects three county councillors.

 Brynna is also a community ward for Llanharan Community Council, electing six of the fourteen community councillors.

 Social life

 Social life in Brynna focuses around The Mountain Hare and Whitehills pubs.
 A previous pub, the Eagle Inn, is now closed.
-Brynna FC is the local football (soccer) team and it currently has 3 senior teams.
+Brynna FC is the local football (soccer) team and currently has 3 senior teams.
 The first team play in the South Wales Alliance League, Division 1 West; the second team play in the Bridgend & District First Division and the third team play in the Bridgend & District Second Division.